 This interview process takes at least one to two weeks.
 At the close of the observational training, we meet again with new teachers to discuss the experience.
 The last question being, “Are you interested in making this work part of your profession?” with an emphasis on it being a one to two year minimal commitment.

-With a “yes”, we move onto the next phase of Introducing New Providers to Respectful Caregiving in a Daycare Setting- the internship.
+With a “yes”, we move onto the next phase of Introducing New Providers to Respectful Caregiving in a Daycare Setting- the observation.

 We would love to hear how you recruit and retain early childhood professionals.
 What would you add to the above?
 What would you change?